lemlac/mulem/docs/reference.md

 -- requiredParam()       -- Error: missing parameter `val: int?`
 ```

 `opt` parameters can aslo have default values.
 Use `=` to to give an optional parameter a default value.
-This will make it a type `T` if it's used.
+This will make it a type `T`, so unwrapping is unnecessary.

 ```
 addOptional(opt a = 0, opt b = 0): int = a + b     -- `a` and `b` are always `int`s